Vish221/Final-Project-/README.md

-## finalproject:Future ready talent project by Vishvesh Pratap Singh.
+## finalproject: project by Vishvesh Pratap Singh.
 In my website I create food restaurant web store that help to find cheap rate and good quality food to help the people to fulfill their desired needs and hungry

 ## azure link   https://orange-mud-09d420a10.1.azurestaticapps.net